Winning Workplace Giving Strategies & How to Leverage Them

 Currently, more than 26 million individuals work for companies with matching gift programs, which includes over 65% of Fortune 500 companies and 51% of the Russell 1000.
 Not to mention tens of thousands of small and mid-sized businesses as well.

 Because of matching gifts’ popularity and how straightforward the process is, matching gifts is the easiest workplace giving strategy for nonprofits to leverage.
-You can make it even easier for your donors to take advantage of by using matching gift software like 360MatchPro, which allows donors to find their employer’s matching gift information right from your donation page.
+You can make it even easier for your donors to take advantage of by using matching gift software like Double the Donation Matching, which allows donors to find their employer’s matching gift information right from your donation page.
 Plus, new auto-submission functionality lets donors request a match just by entering their company email.

 Click this image to see a demo of 360MatchPro and start leveraging workplace giving for your nonprofit.